Visiting our Center's Family of Families

-Our Family of Families has a number of tour options for university, high school, youth group, church groups, community groups and individuals.
+Our Family of Families has a number of short term volunteer/visit options for university, high school, youth group, church groups, and community groups.
 Groups can participate in volunteer immersion experiences, mini mingas or spiritual journeys.
 Brief descriptions are available below.
-If you are interested in more information on visiting the WBC - A Family of Families, please contact Madre Miguel.
+If you are interested in more information on visiting the Center, please contact Madre Miguel.

 A Spiritual Journey Digs Deep